denoland/manual/node/npm_specifiers.md

 ```

 When doing this, no `npm install` is necessary and no `node_modules` folder is
 created.
-These packages are also subject to the same permissions as Deno
+These packages are also subject to the same
-applications.
+[permissions](../basics/permissions.md) as other code in Deno.

-These npm specifiers have the following format:
+npm specifiers have the following format:

 ```
 npm:<package-name>[@<version-requirement>][/<sub-path>]